 After an enjoyable day in Graveline Bayou, we headed to the Biloxi Marsh for more seatrout the following morning.
 The Biloxi Marsh is due south of Bay Saint Louis, Mississippi, and also requires a Louisiana fishing license.
 It’s a bit of a ride over open water from the launch ramp, but once there, you’re in an expansive, beautiful estuary system, one that can be fished when the winds are up too.

 We were catching school-size trout as we moved from spot to spot.
 There were lots of finger mullet and menhaden throughout this system.
-Again, I couldn’t help but scour the shoreline and marshes for traces of the oil spill, but I saw only a few BP patrol boats and crews monitoring the waters.
 Fishing the same waters in another boat was the Isle Casino Hotel Biloxi’s Bobby Carter (aka the Fishing Casino Man) and Justin McGuffie.
 Carter has been instrumental in bringing Mississippi’s coastal and ocean fishing into the national spotlight through his offshore tournaments and friendships with numerous magazine writers and media personalities.